Immaculate103/alx-system_engineering-devops/0x00-shell_basics/README.md

 2. Task 1 involves displaying the content list of my directory
 3. Task 2 involves writing a script that changes the working directory to the user's home directory
 4. Task 3 involves writing the current directory contents in a long format
+5. Task 4 involves displaying the current directory contents, including hidden files (starting with .) in long format